peteretelej/nasa/README.md

 ```
 export NASAKEY=YOUR-API_KEY
 ```
-The API Key will increase the rate limits for your API to access the NASA API.
+The API Key will increase the rate limits for your application/package to access the NASA API.
 This package & its apps default to the demo key `NASAKEY=DEMO_KEY` if you haven't set one.
 The DEMO_KEY has very low limits (30reqs/hr, 50req/day), only sufficient for demoing.